 Saugatuck is in southwestern Michigan and sits right on Lake Michigan.
 It’s about 1.5 hours away from Lansing, 45 minutes away from Grand Rapids, and 1 hour from Kalamazoo.
+Honestly, it’s one of my favorite places to visit in Michigan!
 It’s a popular vacation destination and is one of the most gay-friendly small towns in Michigan.

 Things to Do in Saugatuck

 1. Have an Adventure in Saugatuck Dunes State Park

 Covering some 1,000 acres, the beautiful Saugatuck Dunes State Park has more than two miles of shoreline along Lake Michigan and impressive scrub-covered sand dunes.
 Some of the mighty dunes reach up to 200 feet!

 The scenic state park has a variety of activities for both leisure and adventure.
 There are excellent hiking trails to explore the rolling hills and steep inclines, with some routes leading to blissfully secluded beaches.
 In the winter months, the trails are great for cross-country skiing and Nordic walking.
 You’ll also find a cool disc golf course and a picnic area within the park.

 One of the most thrilling experiences is with Saugatuck Dune Rides.
 Buckle up and get ready to bounce through the dunes, learning more about the area’s ecology and history as you soak up the sights and enjoy the rush.
 Rides are suitable for all members of the family.

 Parts of the park have been left as nature intended, with rugged views and lots of wildlife.
 It’s definitely a great place for nature lovers and avid landscape photographers.

 The landscapes of Saugatuck Dunes State Park are home to diverse flora and fauna, including a number of rare and unusual species.